Open-EO/openeo-vue-components/README.md

 - `id` (string, required): A unique identifier for the tab.
 - `name` (string, required): The title of the tab.
 - `icon` (string, default `null`): A [FontAwesome icon identifier](https://fontawesome.com/icons?d=gallery&s=solid&m=free), e.g. `fa-address-book`. `null` to show no icon.
-- `selected` (boolean, default: `false`): A single tab of a group should be selected by default by setting this property to `true`.
+- `selected` (boolean, default `false`): A single tab of a group should be selected by default by setting this property to `true`.
-- `enabled` (boolean, default: `true`): Set to `false` to hide the tab completely from the user.
+- `enabled` (boolean, default `true`): Set to `false` to hide the tab completely from the user.
-- `closable` (boolean, default: `false`): Set to `true` to show a close symbol, which can be used to close/remove the tab.
+- `closable` (boolean, default `false`): Set to `true` to show a close symbol, which can be used to close/remove the tab.
-- `allowShow` (function, default: `null`): Asynchronous function that determines whether a tab can be shown.
+- `allowShow` (function, default `null`): Asynchronous function that determines whether a tab can be shown.
 The function must `true` to allow switching the active tab.
 If `false` is returned, switching the tab is prevented.
 The tab to be shown is passed as parameter.

 **Slots:**